bandframework/surmise/docs/howtocalibration.rst

 :py:class:`surmise.calibrator`.
 A calibrator class calls the user input method, and fits the corresponding calibrator.
-:py:meth:`surmise.calibrator.fit` is the main :py:class:`surmise.calibrator` class methods.
+:py:meth:`surmise.calibrator.fit` is the main :py:class:`surmise.calibrator` class method.
 It also provides the functionality of updating and manipulating the fitted calibrator by :py:meth:`surmise.calibrator.predict` class methods.